There are four linked posts in this set:

 In Place

 My test pilot got it up to 7.5 rotations per second so was functioning.
-It registers the speed accurately at very low speeds, which a consumer system doesn’t do and detects acceleration and deceleration much earlier.
+It registers the speed accurately at low speeds, which a consumer system doesn’t do and detects acceleration and deceleration much earlier.

 Version 2